nielsbasjes/logparser/README.md

 Important examples of this are invalid encoding characters and chopped multibyte encoded characters that are both extracted as best as possible.

+If you have a real logline that causes a parse error then I kindly request you to sumbit this line, the logformat and the field that triggered the error as a bug report.

 Pre built versions
 ===
 Prebuilt versions have been deployed to maven central so using it in a project is as simple as adding a dependency.